BetweenBooks/BetweenBooks.github.io/reviews/2020/capital-and-ideology-thomas-piketty-2020.md

   > Republican: if only whites had voted, not a single Democratic president
   > would have been elected in the last 50 years.

-- Page 834 - Just a remidner that in the US the top federal income tax rate changed to 28 percent in 1986, down from an average of 81 percent. (!!)
+- Page 834 - Just a reminder that in the US the top federal income tax rate changed to 28 percent in 1986, down from an average of 81 percent. (!!)

 - Page 859 - Social cleavage in the Brexit vote: Richer people (in income,